5+ - 5+

 FINAL

 WORD.
 This now needs a good workout in the field.
-We will soon learn
+We will learn the

 Remember a 6 level contract is worth bidding on a known 50%+ chance.